mspnp/cloud-design-patterns/docs/static-content-hosting.md

 - The volume of static content is very small.
 The overhead of retrieving this content from separate storage can outweigh the cost benefit of separating it out from the compute resource.

-    >  It's sometimes possible to store a complete website that contains only static content such as HTML pages, images, style sheets, client-side JavaScript files, and downloadable documents such as PDF files in cloud-hosted storage.
-For more information see [An efficient way of deploying a static web site on Azure](http://www.infosysblogs.com/microsoft/2010/06/an_efficient_way_of_deploying.html) on the Infosys blog. <<RBC: I'm confused by this note, or at least it's placement in the when not to use this pattern section.
-Is the implication you don't need to use the pattern because the whole site is in storage?
-But that seems to contradict the second point in when to use the pattern.
-Or should this just be moved?>>

 ## Example

 Static content located in Azure Blob storage can be accessed directly by a web browser.
 Azure provides an HTTP-based interface over storage that can be publicly exposed to clients.
 For example, content in an Azure Blob storage container is exposed using a URL with the following form: